 A Liverpool Love Story is based on the stories I heard or was told about my paternal, Liverpool, grandparents Andrew and Hilda Miller (nee Farnan).
 Grandma was the storyteller which is why her story is written in the first person.
 My Grandad passed away in 1997 and Grandma just this year.
 Both the stories were written separately about ten years ago when I was doing my professional writing course.
 Grandma’s death this year prompted me to dig them out again, rewrite them and put them together.

-My Grandad was something of a comedian who loved to play practical jokes to make his friends and family smile but he expressed his love in many ways.
+My Grandad was something of a comedian who loved to play practical jokes to make his friends and family smile.
 He was a great cook and had spotted and bought the cakes and ice creams before anybody else had smelt or heard of them, let alone got as far as thinking of it.
 He was a talented artist and carpenter, who recycled wood salvaged from skips into tables, rocking horses and book cases.
 He was also extremely intuitive and kind.
 When I was 17 and in complete despair over having failed my driving test (again!) he gave me his car keys and let me drive myself to work in his car.
-This small gift of complete belief and trust is one I’ll never forget.
+Gifting me his complete belief and trust is something I’ll never forget.

 This is what I said about Grandma at her funeral this year: